 EXECUTIVES/FOUNDER CONTRACT NEGOTIATIONS

-- Negotiated over 40 executive employment agreements, restrictive covenants agreements, and separation agreements on behalf of high-compensated individuals, including top sales producers, c-suite executives, and founders of companies.
+- Regularly hired as special counsel to negotiate executive employment agreements, restrictive covenants agreements, and separation agreements on behalf of high-compensated individuals, including top sales producers, c-suite executives, and founders of companies.

-- egularly represent individuals in Florida and Georgia in successfully resolving disputes with their former employers in connection with starting new business ventures or transitioning to new companies.
+- Regularly represent individuals in successfully resolving disputes with their former employers in connection with starting new business ventures or transitioning to new companies.

-- Represent multiple companies in preparing executive and sales employee employment agreements and restrictive covenants, including training on policies and procedures to protect legitimate business interest.
+- Prepare executive and sales employee employment agreements and restrictive covenants, including training businesses on policies and procedures to protect legitimate business interest.

 EMPLOYMENT LAW & COMPENSATION DISPUTES

-- Obtained complete defense verdict and attorneys’ fees on behalf of a national medical company against a former executive claiming unlawful discrimination in a three-day arbitration in Miami, Florida.
+- Obtained complete defense verdict and attorneys’ fees on behalf of a national medical company against a former executive claiming unlawful discrimination in a three-day arbitration in Miami.

-- Successfully resolved FLSA collective action on behalf of group of recruiters, obtaining over $300,000 in damages and fees.
+- Successfully resolved FLSA collective action on behalf of group of recruiters, obtaining substantial damages and fees.

-- Successfully resolved unpaid commission and retaliation claims on behalf of insurance agent in West Palm Beach, Florida, obtaining over $200,000 in damages and fees.
+- Successfully resolved unpaid commission and retaliation claims on behalf of insurance agent in West Palm Beach obtaining substantial damages and fees.

-- Successfully resolved unpaid commission and retaliation claims on behalf of recruiter in trucking industry based in Tampa, Florida, obtaining over $200,000 in damages and fees.
+- Successfully resolved unpaid commission and retaliation claims on behalf of recruiter in trucking industry based in Tampa, obtaining substantial damages and fees.

-- Obtained a complete defense verdict in federal court through motion for summary judgment on behalf of a Florida gaming company based in St. Petersburg, Florida, in a collective action where the plaintiff alleged that the inclusion of certain employees in a tip pool violated the Fair Labor Standards Act (FLSA).
+- Obtained a complete defense verdict in federal court through motion for summary judgment on behalf of a gaming company in a collective action where the plaintiff alleged that the inclusion of certain employees in a tip pool violated the FLSA.

-- Obtained a complete defense verdict on behalf of a national hospital management company following a two-day jury trial in Fort Lauderdale, Florida, in a case where a former employee alleged unlawful termination under the Family and Medical Leave Act (FMLA).
+- Obtained a complete defense verdict on behalf of a national hospital management company following a two-day jury trial in Fort Lauderdale, in a case where a former employee alleged unlawful termination under the FMLA.

 PROFESSIONAL AND COMMUNITY INVOLVEMENT